 Located on the Danube River it is considered Europe’s cultural Capital.

 Vienna can be visited year-round and is popular in the winter months because if its famous Christmas Markets.

-The best time to visit Vienna is on shoulder season during April - May or September - October.
-During these months you'll see fewer crowds and cheaper Vienna accommodations.
+- The best time to travel to Vienna is on shoulder season during April – May or September – October.
+During these months you’ll see fewer crowds and cheaper Vienna accommodations.

-November and December are excellent times to visit Vienna as the Christmas Markets are in full swing.
+- November and December are excellent times to be Vienna as the Christmas Markets are in full swing.
 But expect huge crowds.

 So start planning your trip to Vienna today.
-There is really no bad time to visit Vienna and even if you do go during the summer months, this guide should help you avoid the crowds and make the most of your stay.
+There is really no bad time to got to Vienna and even if you do go during the summer months, this guide should help you avoid the crowds and make the most of your stay.

 Barbara Cação runs the Vienna dedicated travel website Vienna Unwrapped